open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 1. Defining the SPEC file and add it into the `/SPECS` directory
 1. Creating the source archive and generating the sha256sum for the package
-1. Uploading the tar.gz package to the source package repository
 1. Add the SPEC file in /SPECS directory and updating the `cgmanifest.json` file
+1. Build an image with the package included and test locally
+1. Uploading the tar.gz package to the source package repository after is has been tested locally

 You need to first install the required build tools for `rpm`.
 On Fedora you can simply install the required packages with: